ng-Classic/ng-classic/aio/content/guide/transition-and-triggers.md

 ### Animatable properties and units

-Angular Classicanimations support builds on top of web animations, so you can animate any property that the browser considers animatable.
+Angular Classic animations support builds on top of web animations, so you can animate any property that the browser considers animatable.
 This includes positions, sizes, transforms, colors, borders, and more.
 The W3C maintains a list of animatable properties on its [CSS Transitions](https://www.w3.org/TR/css-transitions-1) page.